Frequently Asked Questions

 The cost here is $4.00 per student.
 You do not need to be using WebAssign with your classes in order to use this option.
 The exam is 100% online (along with equation and constant sheets)

-- I'm using WebAssign to adminster the contest... where are the passwords for the exams?The passwords will be on the instruction sheet that you receive from AAPT.
-Should you lose that instruction sheet, please contact someone on the Contact People page to receive the passwords.
+- I'm using WebAssign to adminster the contest... where are the passwords for the exams?The passwords will be emailed to the teacher/proctor on the day they will be administering the exam.

 - What is the difference between the 2 divisions?